googleapis/python-pubsub/samples/snippets/README.rst

                             Checks to which permissions are available on the given subscription.
         detach-subscription
-                            Detaches a subscription from a topic and drop all messages retained in it.
+                            Detaches a subscription from a topic and drops all messages retained in it.

     optional arguments: